sitMCella/book-advisor/README.md

 Book Advisor is a web application that aims to help the planning and writing of books.

+Read the [documentation](https://github.com/sitMCella/book-advisor/wiki) in order to discover the features of Book Advisor.

 ## Development

 Book Advisor is a web application built using Clojure in the backend and Vue.js on the frontend.